alejandro-pedrazaaa/alejandro-pedrazaaa/README.md

 I am a full stack developer apprentice.

-- 💻 I have been training to become a software developer for about six months.
+- 💻 I have been training to become a software developer for about seven months.
-- 🗺️ Exploring and expanding to master new programming languages.
+- 🗺️ Learning new programming languages to advance my career.
-- 📝 I spend my day studying, practicing, and honing my skills as a software developer.
+- 📝 I spend my days studying, practicing, and honing my skills as a full stack software developer.

 ---